Azure/SAP-on-Azure-Scripts-and-Utilities/Move-VM-from-AvSet-to-AvZone/Readme.md

 In case you did specify flag `-KeepSameDiskNames`, original OS and data disk names are changed/copied during migration to zone to a new disk `<OriginalDiskName>-orig<FreeNumber>`.
 These new disk names of the original disks are printed in the PowerShell console.

+## Detailed Migration White Paper

+In this white paper [How to Migrate a Highly Available SAP System in Azure from Availability Set to Availability Zone.](./Move-Regional-SAP-HA-To-Zonal-SAP-HA-WhitePaper), you can check detail information.

 ## Disclaimer